1Hive/disputable-delay-app/docs/technical-guide.md

 ### delayExecution

 This is a wrapper for the `_delayExecution` function.
-This allows external accounts to forward an intent to delay the execution of a script, but only if they have the `DELAY_EXECUTOIN_ROLE`.
+This allows external accounts to forward an intent to delay the execution of a script, but only if they have the `DELAY_EXECUTION_ROLE`.

 ```
 /**